Report illegal parking

 Parking related offences are governed by the NSW Road Rules

 Parking concerns received by members of the public are allocated to an authorised officer for investigation.
 The officer will determined the appropriate course of action on an individual basis and action taken may include warnings or penalty notices being issued.
 The customer reporting the issue will be contacted and advised of the outcome.

 Authorised Officers regularly patrol parking in school zones and provide education relating to parking and parking restrictions around these areas to ensure the safety of children.

 When it comes to child safety, we have a zero tolerance approach to illegal parking.
 If you are endangering children by parking illegally in school zones you will be issued with a penalty notice.
 These parking offences carry higher penalties and loss of demerit points.

-The School Safety Program includes an education component at the commencement of the school year.
-Our officers attend all schools in the Shire to provide education to parents and carers on parking restrictions in school zones.
+The School Safety Program includes education program at the start of the school year whereby officers attend all schools, in the Shire, to provide education to parents and carers on parking restrictions in school zones.

 Mobility Parking Scheme

 This program seeks to manage the misuse of permits.
-MPS permits are issued by the Roads & Maritime Services (RMS) to persons with a disability or to an organisation in connection with the conveyance persons with a disability to allow easier parking and access.
+MPS permits are issued by the Roads & Maritime Services (RMS) to people with a disability or to an organisation who transports people with a disability to allow easier parking and access.

 Permit must be displayed